TakeAsh/PdgToDot/README.md

 ﻿# PdgToDot
-- convert Pedigree to Graphviz dot.
+- draw a pedigree diagram with Graphviz dot.
 - [Graphviz - Graph Visualization Software](http://www.graphviz.org/)
 - [Family tree layout with Dot/GraphViz - Stack Overflow](https://stackoverflow.com/questions/2271704/)
 - [dot - In Graphviz, how do I align an edge to the top center of a node? - Stack Overflow](https://stackoverflow.com/questions/27504703/)